sunnivin/lesson-modular-type-along/_episodes/03-exercise.md

 $ python src/improvement.py
 ```
 - Verify that the axis are added in the file `25.png`.

 - Stage and commit the changes in `improvement.py`.

 ### **Step C**: increase the number of plotted measurements

-- Your supervisor now tells you to make similar kinds of plots for 100 and 500 measurements as well.
-To avoid code duplication you decide to change the number of plots made of the measurements with a loop.
+Your supervisor now tells you to make similar kinds of plots for 100 and 500 measurements as well.
+Since you know that code duplication should be avoided you decide to change the number of plots made of the measurements with a loop.

-- Update the `improvement.py` file by copying the following code with a `for`-loop over `num_measurements`:
+- Update `improvement.py` by copying in the following code.
+The plots will now be generated with a for-loop over the variable `num_measurements`:

 ``` python
 import pandas as pd